chelahmy/AltcoinsECDSA/README.md

 Bitcoin, Denarius and Altcoins Digital Signing
 ============================================================

-Bitcoin digital signing is the other big thing apart from the blockchain.
-Every digital wallet has the capability to sign arbitary messages using a private key embedded secretly in the wallet.
-And anyone with the Bitcoin address paired to the private key can verify the signed messages.
+Bitcoin digital signing is the other big thing aside from the blockchain.
+Every digital wallet has the capability to sign arbitary messages using a private key secretly embedded in the wallet.
+Anyone who knows the Bitcoin address which had been created from the private key can verify the signed messages.
 This is also true with [Denarius](https://denarius.io/) and Bitcoin-based Altcoins.

-A Bitcoin address is derived from the public key of the private-public key pair generated within the wallet.
-Only those who own the private key can sign the message.
-Thus, a verification will proof that the owner of the address had signed the message.
+A Bitcoin address is created from the public key of the private-public key pair generated within the wallet.
+Only those who have the private key can sign the message.
+The owner of a Bitcoin address will do his best to keep its private key secret.
+Otherwise, his Bitcoin values may be gone.
+Thus, a signing verification will safely proof that the owner of the address had signed the message himself.

+The Bitcoin public key cryptography is based on Elliptic Curve Digital Signature Algorithm ([ECDSA](https://en.bitcoin.it/wiki/Elliptic_Curve_Digital_Signature_Algorithm)).
+It uses elliptic-curve cryptography ([ECC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography)).

+**ECDSA vs RSA**

+A snippet from a blog post [ECDSA: The digital signature algorithm of a better internet](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet/) by Nick Sullivan:

+>Why is ECDSA the algorithm of choice for new protocols when RSA is available and has been the gold standard for asymmetric cryptography since 1977?
+It boils down to the fact that we are better at breaking RSA than we are at breaking ECC.
+>
+>As we described in a previous blog post, the security of a key depends on its size and its algorithm.
+Some algorithms are easier to break than others and require larger keys for the same level of security.
+Breaking an RSA key requires you to factor a large number.
+We are pretty good at factoring large numbers and getting better all the time.
+Breaking an ECDSA key requires you to solve the Elliptic Curve Discrete Logarithm Problem (ECDLP).
+The mathematical community has not made any major progress in improving algorithms to solve this problem since is was independently introduced by Koblitz and Miller in 1985.
+>
+>This means that with ECDSA you can get the same level of security as RSA but with smaller keys.
+Smaller keys are better than larger keys for several reasons.
+Smaller keys have faster algorithms for generating signatures because the math involves smaller numbers.
+Smaller public keys mean smaller certificates and less data to pass around to establish a TLS connection.
+This means quicker connections and faster loading times on websites.

-The verification of the signed messages doesn't have to be done within the wallet.
-This PHP code implements the algorithm to verify digitally signed messages by Bitcoin, Denarius and Bitcoin-based Altcoins.
+The verification of a signed message doesn't have to be done within a wallet.
+This PHP script implements the algorithm to digitally verify signed messages from Bitcoin, Denarius and Bitcoin-based Altcoins.
 Denarius is a Bitcoin-based Altcoin.

-Here is another one in C++ https://github.com/chelahmy/dnrverify
+Here is the one implemented in C++ https://github.com/chelahmy/dnrverify extracted from the original Bitcoin code.

 REQUIREMENTS
 ===============

 *php 5.4.0* or newer.

 *php5-gmp* needs to be installed.

 USAGE